Mental Health Champions (Youth)

 Kooth will be providing professional support to the Mental Health Champion programme and have been the UK’s leading provider to the NHS in effective online mental health support for the last 15 years.
 They offer free, online counselling support for young people, discussion boards, magazines and mini-activities to monitor and improve mental health.

-For information regarding our Mental Health programme for adults, please contact Jack.Jacobs@KentFA.com
+For more information regarding our Mental Health programmes, please contact Jack.Jacobs@KentFA.com

-If you want more information about the Kent FA Mental Health Champions for Youth Football please contact David Webb, Football Development Officer (Workforce) on David.Webb@KentFA.com
+If you want more information about the Kent FA Mental Health Champions for Youth Football please contact Toby Elgar, Football Development Officer (Youth and Mini Soccer) on Toby.Elgar@KentFA.com

 Please take a look below for our interactive map of Kent's Mental Health Champions.